 This recipe for the grilled Alaska coho salmon tacos was created in partnership with Alaska Seafood.
 I received compensation to facilitate my review, but all opinions are my own.

 We love wild-caught Alaska salmon and enjoy it often at home but now we got to try delicious grilled Alaska coho salmon, what a delight!
 Very impressed with the delicate flavor and the firmness of this Alaska salmon species.
-Due to its characteristics Alaska coho salmon is prefect for grilling and roasting.
+Due to its characteristics, Alaska coho salmon is perfect for grilling and roasting.
 And goes nicely with Mexican flavors, which resulted in the yummiest grilled Alaska coho salmon tacos that I have ever made.

 Meet the Alaska coho salmon!

-The color of the Alaska coho salmon is bright orange red, this fish is high in oil and is the second largest of the five Alaska salmon species.
+The color of the Alaska coho salmon is bright orange-red, this fish is high in oil and is the second largest of the five Alaska salmon species.
 It can weight up to 12 pounds and measure 25-35 inches in length.
 Fresh wild Alaska coho salmon is available mid-June through late October and can be found frozen year-round.
 You can learn more about Alaska salmon at wildalaskaseafood.com.
 Get inspired with a variety of recipe ideas, cooking techniques and several tips on how to achieve the best Alaska salmon dish.

 The Alaska coho salmon that I found in my market was frozen and I followed the tips on the Wild Alaska Seafood site.
-Cooking this fish was very easy and I didn’t have to thaw completely.
+Cooking this salmon fish was very easy and I didn’t have to thaw completely.
 Just rinsed the Alaska coho salmon fillets with cold water to remove the icy glaze.
-Then I prepared a Mexican style black sauce marinade with soy and chipotle sauce, freshly squeezed lime juice, oregano, cumin, black pepper and garlic.
+Then I prepared a Mexican style black sauce marinade with soy and chipotle sauce, freshly squeezed lime juice, oregano, cumin, black pepper, and garlic.
 Poured the marinade and soaked the Alaska coho salmon fillets in the dressing.
 Kept inside the fridge covered for 15 minutes to let the marinade intensify the flavors.
 Then I grilled the Alaska coho salmon fillets on a hot skillet at around 400 degrees Fahrenheit.
 Making sure to turn only once and resting before slicing for tacos.

 Enjoy a taco feast and celebrate Wild Alaska Salmon Day on August 10th!